ginkoemdon/ginkoemdon.github.io/readme.md

 ABOUT MY WEBSITE PORTFOLIO

 I genuinely enjoyed designing and building this website.
-As a newbie bootstrapper, I am so thrilled at how much this adds to the efficiency of my front-end workflow!
-In these past 2 Semesters, I am grateful to have thoroughly learned from the foundations up and I'm really excited that this is only the beginning for me as a front-end web Designer.
+As a newbie bootstrapper, I am thrilled at how much this adds to the efficiency of my front-end workflow!
+In these past 2 Semesters, I am grateful to have thoroughly learned from the foundations up and I'm excited that this is only the beginning for me as a front-end web Designer.
 Im really grateful for Rob for being such a wonderful prof!

 -------- How I Created my Portfolio: --------